Why raw milk

 All ancestors of milk-tolerant individuals started off intolerant to milk.
 They simply tolerated it, and now we can enjoy dairy products.
 Some are choosing to embark on this journey today.

 Many raw milk consumers report adverse effects on their body when consuming pasteurized milk, and that consuming raw milk does not instigate this effect.
-The research said to debunk their experience is wanting, as its sample size consisted of only 16 people and focused specifically on markers for lactose intolerance (as opposed to casein intolerance).
+A frequently cited study said to debunk their experience is limited in scope โ€“ it focused specifically on markers for lactose intolerance in a small sample, as opposed to the broader range of reactions people report.

 We know now that there are many different kinds of negative reactions that people have when ingesting dairy foods, from mucus production to stomach pains which many report do not occur when they consume raw milk.
-Historically, adverse reactions to milk were avoided by switching to goat milk, A2 milk, and non-homogenized whole milk.
+Historically, adverse reactions to milk were avoided by switching to goat milkA2 milk, and non-homogenized whole milk.
 Raw milk often contains one or more of these characteristics.

 Fermentation has also been used to prevent adverse effects of dairy consumption within individuals, cheese and kefir being common solutions.

-We don’t know the exact mechanism to attribute when someone reports that raw milk cured their milk intolerance.
+We don’t know the exact mechanism to attribute when someone reports that raw milk resolved their milk intolerance.
 There could be different mechanisms at play for different people.
 I’m in the camp that assumes enzymes and probiotics are immediately deconstructed on contact with stomach acid.
-However, those components might act on the macronutrients in the milk in a way that render them easier to digest and assimilate.
+However, those components might act on the macronutrients in the milk in a way that renders them easier to digest and assimilate.

 Taste and terroir